Wealize/identfy-openid_lib/README.md

 ### Prerequisites

-For the use of the library only Node with a version equal or higher than 16 is required.
+For the use of the library only Node with a version equal or higher than 22 is required.

 ### Step by step

-You can import it on your own project.

-Soon, it will be availabme as an npm package.
+The library is not yet available in npm, so for the time being you need to import it in your project.

 ## Development guide